rabbibotton/clog/FUTURE.md

 - Optimize communication with browser

-- Optionaly for local apps allow direct transport of CLOG data to webpage to remove need for websocket transport.
+- Optionaly, for local apps, allow direct transport of CLOG data to webpage via apis remove need for websocket transport.

 Some notes